 Interpersonal therapy (IPT)

-IPT is a structured psychological therapy that focuses on problems in personal relationships and the skills required to deal with these problems.
-IPT is based on the idea that relationship problems can have a significant impact on a person experiencing depression, and can even contribute to the cause.
+IPT is a structured psychological therapy that focuses on problems in personal relationships and the skills needed to deal with these.
+IPT is based on the idea that relationship problems can have a significant effect on someone experiencing depression, and can even contribute to the cause.

-IPT is thought to work by helping people to recognise patterns in their relationships that make them more vulnerable to depression.
-Identifying these patterns means they can focus on improving relationships, coping with grief and finding new ways to get along with others.
+IPT helps you recognise patterns in your relationships that make you more vulnerable to depression.
+Identifying these patterns means you can focus on improving relationships, coping with grief and finding new ways to get along with others.

-Behaviour therapy is a major component of cognitive behaviour therapy (CBT), but behaviour therapy focuses exclusively on increasing a person's level of activity and pleasure in their life.
-Unlike CBT, it does not focus on changing the person's beliefs and attitudes.
-Instead it focuses on encouraging people to undertake activities that are rewarding, pleasant or give a sense of satisfaction, in an effort to reverse the patterns of avoidance, withdrawal and inactivity that make depression worse.
+While behaviour therapy is a major component of cognitive behaviour therapy (CBT), unlike CBT it doesn’t attempt to change beliefs and attitudes.
+Instead it focuses on encouraging activities that are rewarding, pleasant or satisfying, aiming to reverse the patterns of avoidance, withdrawal and inactivity that make depression worse.

-MBCT is generally delivered in groups and involves learning a type of meditation called 'mindfulness meditation'.
-This meditation teaches people to focus on the very present moment, just noticing whatever they are experiencing, be it pleasant or unpleasant, without trying to change it.
-At first, this approach is used to focus on physical sensations (like breathing), but later it is used to focus on feelings and thoughts.
+MBCT is generally delivered in groups and involves a type of meditation called 'mindfulness meditation'.
+This teaches you to focus on the present moment – just noticing whatever you’re experiencing, whether it's pleasant or unpleasant – without trying to change it.
+At first, this approach is used to focus on physical sensations (like breathing), but then moves on to feelings and thoughts.

-MBCT helps people to stop their mind wandering off into thoughts about the future or the past, or trying to avoid unpleasant thoughts and feelings.
-This is thought to be helpful in preventing depression from returning because it allows people to notice feelings of sadness and negative thinking patterns early on, before they have become fixed.
-It therefore helps the person to deal with these early warning signs better.
+MBCT can help to stop your mind wandering off into thoughts about the future or the past, and avoid unpleasant thoughts and feelings.
+This is thought to be helpful in preventing depression from returning because it encourages you to notice feelings of sadness and negative thinking patterns early on, before they become fixed.
+As a result, you’re able to deal with warning signs earlier and more effectively.